Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Anticipated Challenges for LIGO Calibration in O5

 Another approach to addressing the negative impacts of thermalization on the sensing function is to reduce the physical impact of thermalization on the detector response.
 There are ongoing efforts to deploy additional heating actuators that will effectively heat the test mass surfaces to mitigate the effects of thermalization during power up.
 These are the The FROnt Surface Type Irradiator (FROSTI) \cite{FROSTI} and Central Heater for Transient Attenuation (CHETA) \cite{capote2025advanced}.
-In particular, the CHETA actuator promises to significantly mitigate the majority of calibration-affecting thermalization issues by using a CO$_2$ laser source pointed at the cavity-facing surfaces of the input and end test masses to maintain the mirrors in a ``thermalized'' state via absorption at times when the interferometer is not locked (i.e. when the circulating arm power is $\sim$0\,W).
-Once successfully deployed, the CHETA project will significantly shrink the gap between the ``cold'' and ``hot'' interferometer states, rendering thermalization effects negligible.
+In particular, the CHETA actuator promises to significantly mitigate the majority of calibration-affecting thermalization issues by using a CO$_2$ laser source pointed at the cavity-facing surfaces of the input and end test masses to maintain the mirrors in a ``thermalized'' state via absorption at times when the circulating arm power is $\sim$0\,W. Once successfully deployed, the CHETA project will significantly shrink the gap between the ``cold'' and ``hot'' interferometer states, rendering thermalization effects negligible.

 As discussed in \sref{sec:syserrbackgnd}, estimates for LIGO calibration systematic error rely on measurements of the DARM loop taken at specific moments in time.
-For gravitational wave signals that are broadband and transient in nature, e.g., binary neutron star coalesence, the broadband estimate of calibration systematic error can be mapped in a straightforward way to this waveform, and it is safe to assume the calibration systematic error is static during the measurement of the gravitational wave signal.
-On the other hand, for signals that are narrowband and long-duration in nature, e.g., rapidly-rotating neutron stars emitting a weak, continuous, quasi-monochromatic gravitational wave signal, the calibration systematic error might not be well-accounted by the broadband, static estimate.
-Continued work is required in order to properly estimate calibration systematic error for narrowband signals and to integrate those time-varying estimates into posterior distributions of source parameter estimates.
+For gravitational wave signals that are broadband and transient in nature, e.g., a binary neutron star coalescence, the broadband estimate of calibration systematic error can be mapped in a straightforward way to this waveform, and it is safe to assume the calibration systematic error is static during the measurement of the gravitational wave signal.
+On the other hand, for signals that are narrow-band and long-duration in nature, e.g., rapidly-rotating neutron stars emitting a weak, continuous, quasi-monochromatic gravitational-wave signal, the calibration systematic error might not be well-accounted by the broadband, static estimate.
+Continued work is required in order to properly estimate calibration systematic error for narrow-band signals and to integrate those time-varying estimates into posterior distributions of source parameter estimates.

 Overall, as the LIGO detectors become more sensitive and as the signals these detectors are capturing become more varied, the requirements on calibrated data products will continue to evolve.
 To meet this challenge, we need to establish more flexible, real-time methodologies for both generating calibrated strain data and estimating the systematic error on the calibrated data.